The HyperTexts

 when they seem like the twitt’rings of birds!

-And so, let me not make the mistake
+Let me not make the fatal mistake

 of praising with lackluster rhymes